Maritime object classification with SAR imagery using quantum kernel methods: Methods

 Training involves evaluating all the entries of $K_{ij}=\mathcal{K}_Q(\mathbf{x}_i,\mathbf{x}_j)$, where $\{\mathbf{x}_i\}_{i=1}^{M}$ are the training data samples, and passing the matrix to a classical algorithm.
-Finally, with reference to \eqref{SVCModel} and \eqref{KRCModel}, making further predictions using the trained model requires another $\mathcal{O}(M)$ evaluations of the quantum kernel.
+Finally, with reference to Equations~\eqref{SVCModel} and \eqref{KRCModel}, making further predictions using the trained model requires another $\mathcal{O}(M)$ evaluations of the quantum kernel.
 Overall, this incurs a runtime complexity of $\mathcal{O}(M(M+N)\,\textrm{poly}(n))$ on quantum hardware, where $N$ denotes the number of testing datapoints.
+However, this doesn't account for the number of measurements required to resolve quantum kernel values, which we briefly discuss in the last two paragraphs of this section.

-Note that many other descriptions of QKMs, such as in~\cite{Schnabel2025Scrutiny}, incorporate variational parameters into the QKM framework.
-In this work however, we consider only fixed feature maps with no conventional variational parameters, only hyperparameters such as $C$ and $\lambda$ which are tuned via cross-validation.
-This is highly desirable since variational quantum models are known to suffer from the barren plateau phenomenon~\cite{Larocca2025Barren} which can impact their efficacy.
-In this work, all of the training is performed classically without variational parameters, meaning that the QKMs we apply circumvent barren plateaus.
-It also means that the QKMs inherit all of the nice properties of the kernel-based algorithm to which they are passed, such as the ability to determine an optimal solution from the corresponding RKHS deterministically when using SVC or KRC.
+Note that many descriptions of quantum kernel methods (QKMs), such as~\cite{Schnabel2025Scrutiny}, incorporate variational parameters.
+In contrast, we consider fixed feature maps with no variational parameters, only hyperparameters such as $C$ and $\lambda$ (and the quantum kernel bandwidth discussed in Section~\ref{sec:Kernels}) tuned via cross-validation.
+This avoids issues such as the barren plateau phenomenon associated with variational quantum models~\cite{Larocca2025Barren}, which can hinder their experimental viability.
+As a result, all training is performed classically, and the QKMs inherit the standard properties of kernel methods, including the ability to obtain deterministic solutions in the corresponding reproducing kernel Hilbert space when using SVC or KRC.

-While QKMs share similarities with other QML approaches, they present their own advantages and disadvantages.
-For example, they lack generalisation guarantees~\cite{Jerbi2023Beyond}, in some cases may require a number of measurements scaling exponentially in the number of qubits~\cite{Kubler2021Inductive,Thanasilp2024Exponential}, and are susceptible to quantum hardware noise~\cite{Hubregtsen2022Training}.
-Such limitations are beyond the scope of this work, but we believe acknowledging them is important since they can significantly impact real-world implementation.
-Despite these challenges, many still believe that QKMs may offer computational advantages over classical methods by enabling the evaluation of kernels that cannot be computed efficiently on classical hardware, such as those used in~\cite{Havlicek2019Supervised,Liu2021Rigorous,Huang2021Power,Wu2023Phase}.
-The success of these works which utilise QKMs motivates our consideration of them here.
+While QKMs share similarities and benefits with general kernel methods, they also present unique challenges.
+For example, they are susceptible to quantum hardware noise~\cite{Heyraud2022NoisyQKMs,Wang2021Towards,Hubregtsen2022Training}, and in some cases experience a phenomena known as exponential concentration, which imposes a required number of measurements that scales exponentially with the number of qubits~\cite{Thanasilp2024Exponential}.
+Although a detailed investigation of these challenges lies beyond the scope of this work, they are important to acknowledge as they directly impact the practical feasibility of QKMs.